octokit/plugin-rest-endpoint-methods.js/docs/activity/markRepoNotificationsAsRead.md

 # Mark repository notifications as read

-Marks all notifications in a repository as "read" for the current user.
+Marks all notifications in a repository as "read" removes them from the [default view on GitHub](https://github.com/notifications).
 If the number of notifications is too large to complete in one request, you will receive a `202 Accepted` status and GitHub will run an asynchronous process to mark notifications as "read."
 To check whether any "unread" notifications remain, you can use the [List repository notifications for the authenticated user](https://docs.github.com/rest/reference/activity#list-repository-notifications-for-the-authenticated-user) endpoint and pass the query parameter `all=false`.

 ```js
 octokit.rest.activity.markRepoNotificationsAsRead({